robertvanoverbeek/AirflowTutorial/README.md

 * You may tick the box beta features to be able to use the latest functionalities;
 * Select 'CREATE'

 In the screen that follows, it is very easy to set up a basic Airflow Environment.
-You fill in:
+Fill in:
-* Name
+* A name for the environment;
 * Select a location closest to you.
 For instance europe-west1-d.
 Check https://cloud.google.com/compute/docs/regions-zones/ if you wnat to know more about server locations;
 * Machine type.
 For this tutorial you may choose the smallest configuration in terms of CPUs;
 * Disk size.
 At the time of writing the minumum is 20GB;